Critical Thinking in Nursing

 In clinical practice, critical thinking manifests as the nurse who notices subtle changes before they become emergencies, questions orders that don't seem right, connects seemingly unrelated symptoms, and communicates concerns effectively to the care team.

+As Papathanasiou and colleagues note in their research on nursing education, "Critical thinking is an essential process for the safe, efficient and skillful nursing practice."
 Unlike textbook scenarios with clear answers, real nursing requires making decisions with incomplete information, competing priorities, and time pressure.
 Strong critical thinking skills help nurses navigate this complexity while maintaining patient safety.

 Why Critical Thinking Matters in Nursing